J. Meredith

 Son of James Spencer Meredith of Knighton, and Martha Ann Meredith (nee Williams) of Treharris.

-Buried at Essex Farm Cemetery, Ypres, Belgium
+Buried at Essex Farm Cemetery, Ypres, Belgium, Grave II.H.8

 James Meredith